 Security is a societal issue with many challenges in today’s complex world.
 Knowledge sharing and collaboration are crucial for the realisation of the necessary and viable innovations in the field of security.
 Now and in the future.

 What are the tasks of HSD Office?

 The Dutch security cluster HSD is supported by HSD Office.
-As an independent foundation, the HSD Office accelerates collaboration in the Dutch security cluster, connects businesses, governments and knowledge institutions and facilitate knowledge sharing between them.
+As an independent organisation, HSD Office accelerates collaboration in the Dutch security cluster, connects businesses, governments and knowledge institutions and facilitate knowledge sharing between them.
 More information about HSD’s approach to triple-helix cooperation can be found in the report ‘The Value of Cooperation – Innovation in Dutch Security in Perspective’.
 Together with these organisations, HSD Office sets up innovation programmes which are open to all who are interested.
-The HSD Office establishes both national and international knowledge and trade partnerships.
-Moreover, the HSD Office provides HSD Partners with access to market, innovation, knowledge, capital and talent.
+HSD Office establishes both national and international knowledge and trade partnerships.
+Moreover, HSD Office provides HSD Partners with access to market, innovation, knowledge, capital and talent.
 By doing so, the HSD Office together with HSD Partners, acquires talent, investors, conferences and foreign organisations to the Netherlands.

 The HSD Office aims to:

 - Actively facilitate consortia, and contribute to a clear relationship between consortia of innovation budgets and financial instruments

 - Develop a Human Capital Agenda

 - Position the Dutch security cluster HSD (inter)nationally and to attract talent, investors, congresses and organisations

 Would you like to get in touch with the HSD Office?
 Click here.